kiichigojam/CS-490-iOS-Development-Project-4/README.md

 The Photo Scavenger Hunt App is an app that allows you to put in different places on a map that corresponds to a description that you give it.

+**The app is under the lab folder name, the files were not able to be renamed.

 Time spent: 1 hours spent in total

 ## Required Features